diodezener/starter-academic/content/authors/admin/_index.md

 <!-- # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
-#   form "mailto:your-email@example.com" or "#contact" for contact widget.
+#   form "mailto:your-email@example.com" or "#contact" for contact widget. -->
 social:
 - icon: envelope
   icon_pack: fas
-  mailto: zhendai07@foxmail.com -->
+  link: 'mailto:zhendai07@foxmail.com'
 #  link: '/#contact'  # For a direct email link, use "mailto:test@example.org".
 #- icon: twitter
 #  icon_pack: fab